endurodave/DelegateMQ/docs/DETAILS.md

 ## `ISerializer`

 The `ISerializer` interface is used to serializes argument data for sending to a remote destination endpoint.
 Each target function built-in or user defined argument is serialized and deserialized based on the system requirements.
 Custom serialization such as [MessagePack](https://msgpack.org/index.html).
-The `examples` folder contains sample projects.
+The `examples/sample-projects` folder contains sample projects.

 ```cpp
 template <class R>